Ramdoys/creator-docs/content/en-us/education/adventure-game-series/collect-items.md

 5. Play the project and check:

    - The player only gets 1 item for harvesting an item.
-   - The item disappears and then reappears after five seconds.
+   - The item disappears and then reappears after 5 seconds.

    <video controls src="../../assets/education/adventure-game-series/adventure-harvestItemFull.mp4" width="100%"></video>